signalshore/signalshore.github.io/content/2019-07-20-What-a-waste-Part-2.md

 Tags: Meta, Env

 So back in January 2019 I decided to reduce the amount of waste I produce on a monthly basis.
+Read it [here](https://signalshore.github.io/blog/What-a-waste.html).

 Initial plan was to behave "normally" for three months and then try the reduction thing.
 That did not work because I was inconsistent with